dataobservatory-eu/dataset/cran-comments.md

     Status: 404
     Message: Not Found
   URL: http://example.com/dataset#eg:3

-The domain `http://example.com/` is retained by the World Wide Web Consortium for applications to use a valid but non-existing URL for demonstrating the use of URLs, or in this case, URIs.
-As the package aims for semantic web interoperability, these standard URLs should be retained.
-The `http://example.com/dataset#eg:3` is not used in the vignette as an URL, but as an URI and only in textual examples
+    From: inst/doc/rdf.html
+    Status: 404
+    Message: Not Found

+The domain `http://example.com/` is reserved by the IETF/W3C for use in documentation and examples.
+These IRIs were included in the vignette to demonstrate RDF/Linked Data usage, and are valid by design even though they do not resolve.

+However, to facilitate CRAN publication and avoid repeated URL check notes, I replaced these with example URIs hosted on the package website that do return HTTP 200 and are published in both HTML and Turtle format.
+This removes the 404 check while retaining the intended illustration of example IRIs.